-A friend and mentor blew my mind recently simply by pointing out a subtlety in scripture I had never noticed before ― a detail so minuscule that most overlook it.
-However, it contains great significance for us.
+A friend and mentor blew my mind recently when he pointed out a subtlety in Scripture I had never noticed before ― a detail most people overlook, but one that has great significance for us.

 The verse above is taken from Hebrews 13:5, but it doesn’t originate there.